 4. Backup using an external hard drive

 Aside from downloading your photos on your computer or mobile device, you can make it a practice to also use an external hard drive to backup photographs and videos.
-This is another way to backup photos while traveling without internet.
+This is another way to backup photos while traveling without the internet.

 While some might recommend using USB flash drives to back up photos while traveling, I find them to be more unreliable.
 They’re also easier to lose and misplace.
-This might work for short term solution but I would never rely heavily on them
+This might work for short-term solution but I would never rely heavily on them

 You can get a portable hard drive that can store a copy of all your photos and videos.
 Hard drives nowadays are more reliable, affordable, and can accommodate large amounts of data.
 You can even get hard drives with up to 5TB of data storage.
 Some portable hard drives like the LaCie rugged external hard drives are tested to be drop, crush, rain resistant which is perfect for adventurous individuals.

 If you want to backup your photos while traveling and you don’t have a laptop with you, avoid using someone else’s computer to download your files.
-You might end up getting some nasty virus and could destroy everything you have.
+You might end up getting some nasty virus that could destroy everything you have.

 Instead, get an external hard drive that will allow you to transfer pictures from your camera directly to the backup device.
 For instance, the WD 3TB My Passport Wireless Pro Portable External Hard Drive will allow you to backup photos while traveling without a computer.
-It has a built-in SD card reader and USB ports that will allow photo and video transfers to the hard drive without having to plug it in a laptop.
+It has a built-in SD card reader and USB ports that will allow photo and video transfers to the hard drive without having to plug it into a laptop.